GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ### Deleting the Google Cloud Platform project

-To avoid incurring charges to your GCP account for the resources used in this tutorial, you can delete the project.
+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.

 **Caution**: Deleting a project has the following consequences: